Areas of Interest & Expertise

-Aahana joined Azim Premji University as a faculty member in the School of Arts and Sciences in 2020.
+Aahana Ganguly is a faculty with the School of Arts and Sciences.

-Before joining Azim Premji University, Aahana worked at the National Center for Toxicological Research (NCTR) in the US-Food and Drug Administration (US-FDA) as a scientist developing engineered nanomaterials (ENMs)for radiotherapy enhancement and tumor targeting.
+She has worked at the National Center for Toxicological Research (NCTR) in the US-Food and Drug Administration (US-FDA) as a scientist developing engineered nanomaterials (ENMs) for radiotherapy enhancement and tumour targeting before joining the University.
 Her work was focused on understanding structure-function relationships of engineered nanomaterials in complex biological environments.
 Much of this work was targeted towards the development of regulations for nanoparticle cancer therapeutics.

 She is now interested in developing innovative teaching methodologies for undergraduate sciences and using science education for societal change.
 Her research interests focus on new computational methods incorporating machine learning techniques for the design of novel materials.